dedica/Online-Class-Conditionals/README.md

 */

 /*
+Use if/else-if/else statement.

-Use if-else statement to check if the red or yellow light is on, and the green light is off, if so, print "Stop the car!".
+Check if the red or yellow light is on, and the green light is off, if so, print "Stop the car!".

 Next, check if the red and yellow and green light is off,